retrograde-dev/example-game/README.md

 # example-game
-An example game demonstrating the features of Retrograde
+An example game demonstrating the features of Retrograde.